jfritz/CosrinDamageAnalyzer/README.md

 # Cosrin Damage Analyzer (version 0.7)

 Combat log parser and analyzer for the online multi-user dungeon, Cosrin: A New Dawn.
-Written in C# with mono.
+Written in C# with mono using .NET framework.
 See [http://cosrintwo.com](http://cosrintwo.com) for game information.

 # LIMITATIONS
 Only parses melee and ranger damage currently.
 Damage parsing may be out of date; was not updated for Cosrin: A New Dawn.